You are here:

 Welcome to the Website home of the Kaurna Language Dictionary - a work in progress.

-The pilot work for this project was funded by the Commonwealth Government through the Indigenous Languages Support (ILS) Program.
+The pilot work for this project was funded by the Commonwealth Government through the Indigenous Languages Support (ILS) Program which now comes under Indigenous Arts and Languages.

 The Kaurna Language and People